PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/celery.rst

 The mail borg events from all the bots are centralized via the Logstash server and queued to the RabbitMQ server via the **logstash** exchange.
-There is a **logstash** queue bound to that exchange and the Mail Collectgor application is pulling in the events from that queue.
+There is a **logstash** queue bound to that exchange and the Mail Collector application is pulling in the events from that queue.
 See :ref:`Data Collection` for more details.